-As the 3rd largest pork exporter of the world, foreign trade policies are of utmost importance to the prosperity and vitality of the Canadian pork industry.
-In 2016, Canada has exported over 1.2 million tonnes of pork and pork products valued at $3.8 billion to over 100 countries.
+As the 3rd largest pork exporter of the world, trade policies are of utmost importance to the prosperity and vitality of the Canadian pork industry.
+In 2017, Canada has exported over 1.2 million tonnes of pork and pork products valued at $4 billion to 87 countries.

-The Canadian governement's trade agenda is instrumental in driving benefits to Canadian hog producers.
-The CPC plays an influencial role in helping to shape federal trade priorities, through direct representations and through organizations that have mutual interests.
+The Canadian government's trade agenda is instrumental in driving benefits to Canadian hog producers.
+The CPC plays an influential role in helping to shape federal trade priorities, through direct representations and through organizations that have mutual interests.

-As 70 % of Canada's pork is exported, the development of foreign trade policies is a key priority for the Canadian Pork Council.
+As 70 % of Canada's pork is exported, expanding market access through free trade agreements a key priority for the Canadian Pork Council.

 Top 10 Value Markets for Canadian pork in 2017